Emergency Preparedness for Recreational Divers

 Surface Emergency Redundancy

 Surface kits should include more than first aid.
-This page covers gear spares, surface-only cutting tools, thermal protection, and how new divers can contribute to team safety without spending a fortune.
+Spares, cutting tools, thermal protection, and how new divers can contribute without spending a fortune.

 Post Incident Debriefing

-Debriefing helps divers learn from real incidents and from small breakdowns before they become serious.
-This page introduces the DEBRiEF model, plus tips for starting honest conversations without judgment or blame.
+Debriefing helps divers learn from real incidents and small breakdowns before they become serious.
+The DEBRiEF model can start honest conversations without judgment or blame.